Resources for Parents and Families

 Consider that the change in your student’s views is evidence of their expanding critical thinking and intellectual abilities.
 You can foster these changes by engaging them in conversation about what they are learning and how they are forming these new values.

-What can parents do to help prepare their college student to interact with people who are very different from them?
+What can families do to help prepare their college student to interact with people who are very different from them?

 Learning to live with another person or other people is one of the most challenging aspects of college life.
 It may be the first experience your student has had with sharing a living space outside of the family.